Youth Involvement Program

 The IFP believes that early education about the causes of hunger and what can be done about it is key for our youth to be able to adequately address the problem as adults.
 After school programs for scouts, school, civic and worship-based groups include a tour of the Pantry, which incorporates a “behind the scenes” look at the path food donations take from drop-off to a client’s shopping cart, as well as opportunities for hands-on volunteer experiences.
 After school programs, conducted by volunteer guides who are former teachers, are offered twice a week on Monday and Thursdays.

 Opportunities are also available for groups to volunteer on weekends with assistance provided to develop their own activities off-site.

-- Provides education about local hunger issues and the IFP role in the community via presentations to schools, scouts, civic and worship based youth groups at their facilities.
+Off-site programs designed to provide education about local hunger issues and IFP’s role in the community via presentations to schools, scouts, civic and worship-based groups are also offered.

 Other Interfaith Food Pantry Programs: